Photo: Golero / iStockphoto

 Fishing and angling in the Faroe Islands is unlike anything you have experienced before; the beautiful scenery and splendid tranquillity makes fishing a truly extraordinary experience.

 Anglers travelling to the Faroe Islands do not need a veterinary certificate on the cleaning and disinfection of their fishing equipment.
 But prior to arrival in the Faroe Islands, all equipment, including rods, reels, rubber waders, or lures, must be disinfected in order to kill any fish-pathogens.

 For further information please read Disinfection of Fishing Equipment.

-Fishing permits are required and can be purchased at most Regional Tourist Centres.
+Fishing permits are required and can be purchased at most Regional Information Centres.
 Regulations for fishing in the lochs are printed on the permit.
 Coastal fishing is generally permitted, but please enquire about local exceptions.

 Make sure to check the Faroese weather forecast so you are able to choose the best fishing locations.